 18 Oct 21 by justatest

 As I hadn´t done any masterpieces in my life up to that point, I figured his generous allotment of one week each to get them done a true vote of confidence in me.
-Either that, or he was genuinely and truly desperate.
+Either that, or he was genuinely desperate.

 The cost involved in sending Dude and the other yet-to-do work in the end just didn´t make sense so I resolved the issue (and saved myself some money) by sending cash to Antonio asking him to give €150 each to two passers-by outside the gallery to come in and do a quick work on a waiting blank canvas (along with some brushes and colours).
 He accepted the money but instead offered it to Ahmed, an Egyptian artist, to come in and do two works (pictured).

-These are probably the only masterpieces
+These are the only masterpieces

 I have ever done.